neekolas/node-wiki/README.md

 ##Contributing

 Fork the project and send me a pull request.
-As long as it is aligned with node-wikis philosophy it will be merged in.

 ###Tests

-As of version v0.4.0 a solid test base has been created.
-To run the tests you need to have mongod running, then fire up `npm test`.
+I broke a bunch of the tests when I yanked out half of the features from Node Wiki.
+I promise to fix them soon.

 ###Frontend

-Node Wiki uses browserify to modularize it's frontend.
+Uhuru Wiki uses browserify to modularize it's frontend.
 All frontend code is located in `/frontend` and is compiled into `/public/javascripts/app.js`.
 This is automatically done once if you start a server under production environment.
 If you start the dev server with `./dev`, watchify is used to watch for changes and recompile when needed.

-##What to expect next?

-Take a look at the [issue list](https://github.com/thomaspeklak/node-wiki/issues?labels=enhancement&state=open)

-Anything you are missing?
-File an [issue](https://github.com/thomaspeklak/node-wiki/issues) or send a pull request.